ndlib/marble-web/content/pages/help.md

 * <a href="http://archives.nd.edu/information/fees.htm" target="_blank">University Archives requests</a>

 ## Contact Us
 We welcome your thoughts on the collection, the site, and current features.
-If you have any questions, comments, or concerns, please contact us with the feedback form at the bottom of the page.
+If you have any questions, comments, or concerns, please contact us at: <a href="mailto:marble-contacts-list@nd.edu" target="_blank" rel="nofollow noopener" title="Contact Us">marble-contacts-list@nd.edu</a>.